YPares/porcupine/docs/index.md

   outside).
 But more on that later.

 Of course, these can be the same person.
-Also, you don't need to plan on running anything in the cloud to start benefiting from `porcupine`.
+Also, you don't need to plan on running anything in the cloud to start benefiting from Porcupine.
 But we want to support workflows where these three persons are distinct people, each one with her different set of skills.